cypher256/eclipse-encoding-plugin/README.md

 Content Type: Determined from content type setting

 'Autodetect: Set Automatically'
-This only applies when the file properties encoding is not specified.
+This only applies if the file properties encoding is not specified.

 ## License
 [Eclipse Public License - v 1.0](https://www.eclipse.org/legal/epl-v10.html)